SRAUFactory/TDD-SDK-PHP/README.md

 ## Overview
 This SDK is a tool for supporting Test Driven Development (TDD) by PHP.

 This SDK doesn't require installation of PHP's third party libraries, it works only with standard PHP.

 You can be used just by installing PHP and this library.

 ## Feature
 * Generate test code from Class-based source code
-* Generate source code from test code
+* Generate source code from PHPUnit's test code

 ## How to use
 ### Initialize